Event Management

 Juliana Rodrigues Vieira Tkatch, University of Central Florida, USA

-Briony Sharp, University of The West of Scotland, UK
+Briony Sharp, University of the West of Scotland, UK

 Smita Singh, Metropolitan State University of Denver, USA